 Welcome to our MLB Daily Fantasy Breakdown!
 Today, we have a nice slate of Monday baseball.

 Today, we will break everything down position by position.
 If you like what you see, don’t hesitate to follow us on Twitter @researchandwin and let us know we helped you or yell at us for leading you down the wrong path.
+Also, make sure to check out our baseball research portal by clicking on this sentence.

 With that out of the way, let’s move on to the picks: